Skip to content

 North Dakota has a 0.97 percent effective property tax rate.
 However, tax rates do vary by county.
 The state has one of the lowest property tax rates in the country.

-- Payment Method - The document may include the approved payment methods of contributing to taxes.
-It may also include the payments made so far.
+• Payment Method - The document may include the approved payment methods for contributing to taxes and the payments made so far.

 Easements and Covenants